Mortgage With Judgment On Credit Report Guidelines

 - Borrowers cannot qualify for a conventional mortgage with judgment on credit report

 - All judgments against borrowers need to be paid off or borrowers need to enter into a written payment agreement and make 3 months of payments

 - The United States Department of Housing and Urban Development, HUD, the parent of the Federal Housing Administration, FHA, will permit home buyer with outstanding judgment on credit to qualify for a mortgage with judgment on credit report

 - This holds true as long as a written payment agreement have been established

-- Three months of payments has been made to the judgment creditor
+- Three months of payments have been made to the judgment creditor

-- Three months of canceled checks needs to be provided
+- Three months of canceled checks need to be provided

 - Those having an outstanding judgment on credit report who do not intend in filing bankruptcy should set up a written payment agreement with their judgment creditors